acidlabs/js-logger/README.md

 ## Note

-Future implementations carried out in different languages ​​will be based on a binary go-logger, respecting the structure defined in the loggeo in the services.
+Future implementations carried out in different languages ​​will be based on a binary go-logger, respecting the structure defined independently of language.